expressjs/session/README.md

 request may get overwritten when the other request ends, even if it made no changes (this behavior also depends on what store you're using).

-The default value is `true`, but using the default has been deprecated, as the default will change in the future.
+The default value is `false`.
 Please research into this setting and choose what is appropriate to your use-case.
 Typically, you'll want `false`.